 Surrey Docks Farm Response to Covid-19

 Surrey Docks Farm is carefully monitoring the coronavirus outbreak and is following government advice to limit the spread.
-The Farm will remain closed to visitors until September, while we focus on the return of our more vulnerable participants and until our team are all back from furlough and we have enough staff to safely enable visitors to use the space.
+The main Farm site remains closed to visitors while we focus on delivery of wide range of communtiy projects for more vulnerable participants; and until our team are all back from furlough.
+The Thames path and our river gardens are open daily for access and views on to the goat yard.

-Our priorities are ensuring the health and wellbeing of our staff and volunteers, maintaining animal care standards and supporting our more vulnerable participants to return.
+Our priorities are ensuring the health and wellbeing of our staff and volunteers, maintaining animal care standards and supporting our more vulnerable participants to engage safely here.
 We also have serious financial concerns to address, our costs continue but income is drastically effected so we are working on new ways to sustain the Farm this year.

 We will let you know via our website and social media channels as soon as we have more information about re-opening.
 Thank you all for your continued support and understanding, we are so grateful for your kind comments and generous donations.